myndpm/open-source/docs/dyn-forms/intro/1-getting-started.md

 ```

 The library needs some Dynamic Controls to be provided,
-the core module doesn't provide any by default,
+and the core module doesn't provide any by default,
 so we will need to include a `ui-package` of our preference
-(or build our own module with our custom controls).
+or build our own module with our custom controls.

 ```typescript
 import { ReactiveFormsModule } from '@angular/forms';